-Skilled nursing facilities (SNFs), also known as nursing homes, provide skilled nursing care, personal care, social services, social activities, and physical, occupational, and speech therapy to people who are either newly discharged from an acute care hospital (short-stay) or whose physical or mental conditions prevent them from caring for themselves independently (long-stay).
+Skilled nursing facilities (SNFs), also known as nursing homes, provide skilled nursing care, personal care, social services, social activities, and physical, occupational, and speech therapy to people who are either newly discharged from a hospital (short-stay) or whose physical or mental conditions prevent them from caring for themselves independently and permanently (long-stay).
 Some nursing homes also offer care for specific conditions such as memory impairment or dementia, or more intensive care for serious chronic conditions including ventilator support for people who cannot breathe on their own.

 Short-term nursing home care is generally for those who are discharged from a hospital but cannot take care of their medical or personal care needs independently while they heal.
 While in the nursing home, they receive care that includes medication administration, nursing treatments, and personal assistance with bathing, eating, toileting, and walking.
 Many of these individuals receive physical, occupational, and/or speech therapy to help them to regain strength and mobility and restore independence.
 Most of these individuals will eventually go home (the average short-term stay is about 2 weeks, but not longer than 100 days).
 Some of these individuals may not get better or they may deteriorate due to medical complications; these individuals may need to continue in the nursing home for long-term care.